crytic/echidna/README.md

 stack install
 ```

-Notably, if you are using stack, `stack ghci` will set up a REPL with all functions in scope.
+Additionally, `stack ghci` will set up a REPL with all functions in scope.
 This can be quite useful for playing around with the library.

 ## Docker Installation